Ratio decompression: Limitations

 GUE has not been keen on the wider use of the technique, and has always stressed that ratio deco should form part of the wider DIR philosophy espoused by the organisation.
 GUE has expressed concerns that divers trying to utilise the technique without proper training, or without employing DIR approach to skill development, hydration and fitness leads to an unacceptably high risk of decompression sickness.

 However, the technique has a history of successful decompressions, and regardless of theoretical efficiency and lack of formal validation, it has undoubted value in emergency situations where a dive plan is seriously compromised, and a personal dive computer, or appropriate contingency decompression schedule, is not in use.

 Independent review

 Although to date no independent forensic review of ratio decompression as a decompression algorithm has been conducted, in his book Deco for Divers, Mark Powell considers ratio decompression, and analyses it in slightly simplistic "flattening the curve" terms, illustrating it by way of comparison to certain more traditional models.

-Nonetheless, given the limited amount of forensic research available on any decompression algorithm, it is difficult to see what further comment the book would have been in a position to make.
+Nonetheless, given the limited amount of forensic research available on any decompression algorithm, it is difficult to see what further comment the author would have been in a position to make.